 Only U.S. citizens or permanent residents who have never defaulted on a student loan can receive financial aid.
 To be considered for financial aid, and to maintain the funds awarded to you, you must be in compliance with NYU Grossman School of Medicine’s Satisfactory Academic Progress Policy.

 If you receive an outside scholarship or grant, it’s your responsibility to notify the financial aid office.
 That information is taken into account when we determine your financial aid package.

 Eligibility for Dual MD/Master’s Degree Students

-If you are enrolled in dual MD/master’s degree programs, NYU School of Medicine processes your financial aid while you complete coursework for the MD program.
-During your master’s degree semesters, financial aid is awarded and processed through the graduate school that administers your master’s degree.
+If you are enrolled in dual MD/master’s degree programs, NYU Grossman School of Medicine processes your financial aid and you receive a full-tuition scholarship to cover tuition costs for the MD degree portion.
+During your master’s degree semesters, financial aid is awarded and processed through the graduate school that administers your master’s degree and you are charged tuition for your master’s degree.

 The limit on federal loans you are eligible to receive varies according to the academic program you choose, and that may affect your borrowing capacity for a given semester.
 For that reason, we encourage all medical students applying to a dual MD/master’s program to schedule an appointment for financial counseling.

-International students are considered for merit scholarships but are not currently eligible for need-based loans or scholarships.
-If you’re an international medical student seeking financial assistance, you can search NYU’s database of private lenders for options.
+Canadian students are considered for NYU Grossman School of Medicine scholarships but are not currently eligible for need-based loans or scholarships.
+If you’re a Canadian medical student seeking financial assistance, you can search NYU’s database of private lenders for options.